panoply/spx/docs/sessions.md

 # Sessions

-A pjax navigation sessions will begin immediately after a connection was initialized via `pjax.connect()` and ends when a browser refresh is executed or url origin changes occurs.
-You can access, view or modify the session store using the `pjax.session()` method.
+A SPX navigation sessions will begin immediately after a connection was initialized via `spx.connect()` and ends when a browser refresh is executed or url origin changes occurs.
+You can access, view or modify the session store using the `spx.session()` method.

-> The `pjax.session()` method references a subset of null prototypical objects.
+> The `spx.session()` method references a subset of null prototypical objects.

 ## Model